 - Click on the column headings to sort and compare.

-Important Features of a Pocket Knife
+Top Features of a Folding Knife

 On the grip, look for either a decorative material or a shaped grip made of a practical material (such as G-10, Noryl GTX, Zytel, Micarta, canvas Rucarta, Grivory, and Hypalon).

 Check out the comparison guide below and read my guides and reviews for more details on the advantages of each type of steel, blade and grip construction.

 My Top Five Pocket Knives and Folding Knives

 Any of the knives above are great options and you can’t go wrong if you choose one of my top 10; but if I had to whittle it down (pun intended) to a top 5 list, here are some quick overviews of my favorites.
 (Keep in mind, I go into more detail on each of these in the reviews section).
 So, go grab your marshmallow stick and campfire chair and lets get down to the nitty-gritty…

 Benchmade is successfully carving its position at the top of quality knife manufacturers.
 They offer an exceptional line of popular designs, specifically the Griptillian and the McHenry & Williams.
 The 710 is unlike many tactical pocket knives in that it is designed to be a sportsman’s and outdoors-man’s folding knife.
 It features an overall length of 8 3/4″ inches when open and 4 7/8″ closed, with a non-serrated, satin-finished, modified clip-point blade measuring 3 7/8″ in length.
 Manufactured from D2 semi-stainless tool steel and hardened to 60-62 on the Rockwell scale – this knife holds a sharp edge and can withstand rigid use.